human-conditions/yodrew.github.io-original/_posts/2019-11-28-update-2019-november.md

 #### conclusion

 I have gotten a job as a handyman for $6/hour.
 It is honest work.
-Every day I do it, billions suffer and tens of thousands of people die needlessly.
-Things partly depend on how much of it people with time and money but lesser ideas can stomach.
+Every day I do it, billions suffer and tens of thousands die needlessly.
 In the end, nature will find a way through someone to solve our problems.
-Thirty-two years ago, at age 16, I decided not to wait, that I would do it somehow.
+Thirty-two years ago, at age 16, I resolved to do it somehow.
+I am doing my part.
 Who is in?